ChristosGkovaris/MLP-Classifier-for-MNIST-Digit-Recognition/README.md

 # Multi-Layer Perceptron (MLP) Implementation
-Welcome to the "Multi-Layer Perceptron (MLP) Implementation" repository.
-This project showcases the implementation of a fully connected MLP neural network using Python and PyTorch.
+Welcome to "Multi-Layer Perceptron (MLP) Implementation" repository.
+This repository contains the implementation of a fully connected MLP neural network using Python and PyTorch.
 The MLP model is designed to classify images from the MNIST dataset.
 The final grade of the project is 2.5 (excluding the additional  bonus points) out of 3.

-### MLP Implementation
-- Objective: Build a two-layer MLP neural network to classify handwritten digits from the MNIST dataset.
-- Architecture: Input Layer: Processes 28x28 grayscale images (784 features).
-Hidden Layer: Consists of 50 neurons with ReLU activation.
-Output Layer: Produces logits for 10 classes (digits 0-9).
-- Training: The model uses CrossEntropyLoss for classification and Stochastic Gradient Descent (SGD) for optimization.
-The dataset is divided into batches of size 50 for training.
-The training loop runs for 10 epochs.
-- Evaluation: Displays the confusion matrix to analyze predictions.
-Computes accuracy, expected to be approximately 95-97% for the given setup.

 ## Implementation Details